OwenAEdwards/Bulletin-Board/README.md

 - `app.py`: Flask server.
 Handles API requests, e.g., communication with frontend.
 - `bulletin_board.py`: Core logic for the bulletin board system.
 Handles the structure of groups, messages, and user management within the application.
 This script interacts with the socket server to manage user activities.
+- `private_board.py`: Core logic for the private chat rooms.
+Similar functionality to main bulletin board but in separate file for separation of concern.
 - `socket_client.py`: Client application for connecting to the bulletin board server.
 Handles user input, sends commands, and processes responses from the server.
 - `requirements.txt`: List of dependencies for Flask and other Python packages.
 - `socket_protocol.py`: Defines the message protocol for communication between the client and the server.
 This handles message formatting and parsing.